Carl Björk (footballer, born 2000): Brøndby

 On 30 January 2022 it was confirmed that Björk had joined Danish Superliga club Brøndby IF on a deal until June 2026.
 He made his competitive debut for the club on 20 February, featuring in the starting line-up of a 2–0 league victory against Nordsjælland.
 He strained his hamstring during the spring, sidelining him for several months.

+On 18 August 2023, Björk returned to IFK Norrköping on a one-year loan deal.
+On 1 July 2024, the clubs agreed to extend the loan agreement, so that it would expire on 31 December 2024.
+He left the club at the end of 2024 when his contract expired.

+On February 3, 2025, on the transfer deadline day, it was confirmed that Björk moved to Danish 1st Division club B.93 on a season-long loan deal.
+After the loan spell, Björk returned to Brøndby in the summer of 2025.
+However, on 8 July 2025, both clubs confirmed, that Björks loan spell had been extended for the upcoming season.